Facts about Roger Federer

 Roger Federer Biography

-Roger Federer is the Swiss tennis player whose record 19 Grand Slam singles titles have made him the dominant men’s player of his time and one of the greatest of all time.
+Roger Federer is the Swiss tennis player whose 20 Grand Slam singles titles made him one one of the greatest tennis players of all time.
+For a decade he has been one of a dominant “big three” in men’s tennis with fellow stars Rafael Nadal and Novak Djokovic.

 Roger Federer won his third consecutive Wimbledon in 2005, defeating Andy Roddick in the finals for the second year in a row.
 He then defeated Andre Agassi for his second straight U.S. Open title.
 In 2006 he lost to Rafael Nadal in the finals of the French Open, beat Nadal in the finals at Wimbledon and defeated Roddick to win the U.S. Open.
 His 2007 victories at the Australian Open, Wimbledon (again beating Nadal) and the U.S. Open, plus a 2008 win at the U.S. Open, gave him a total of 13 Grand Slam men’s singles titles, one short of Sampras’s career record of 14.

-Rafael Nadal broke Roger Federer’s five-year streak at Wimbledon in 2008, beating him in a five-set thriller for the men’s singles championship.
-Nadal withdrew from Wimbledon 2009 for health reasons… Roger Federer’s father is Swiss, but his mother is from South Africa… Roger Federer had no coach during 2004, the year he was first ranked as the world’s best tennis player… Roger Federer married his longtime girlfriend, Mirka Vavrinec, on April 11, 2009.
+Rafael Nadal broke Roger Federer’s five-year streak at Wimbledon in 2008, beating him in a five-set thriller for the men’s singles championship… Roger Federer’s father is Swiss, and his mother is from South Africa… Roger Federer had no coach during 2004, the year he was first ranked as the world’s best tennis player… Roger Federer married his longtime girlfriend, Mirka Vavrinec, on April 11, 2009.
 They have twin daughters, Charlene Riva and Myla Rose, born July 23, 2009, and twin sons, Leo and Lenny, born on May 6, 2014.